 This is common on the London underground when commuters don’t remove one particular card to use on the reader and try to tap their whole purse or wallet.

-Contactless terminals are designed to only take one payment from one card for any one transaction, so will reject payment if more than one contactless card is presented at the same time.
+Contactless terminals are obviously designed to only take one payment from one card for any one transaction, so will reject a payment if more than one contactless card is presented at the same time.

 This isn’t a safety risk but could cause a bit of a hold up for the people behind you in the queue and could mean you end up paying with a card you hadn’t intended to.